Joe C. Thompson Centennial Professor Emeritus & Distinguished University Teaching Professor Emeritus

 Dr. Murphy's professional experience is on the media side of the industry, where he has worked in many capacities including advertising sales, marketing research, and strategic planning.
 His research interests include integrated brand promotion campaigns planning and media management with an emphasis on practical applications.
 He has published three advertising management textbooks and a fourth book titled "Integrated Brand Promotion Management."
 His research articles have appeared in the Journal of Business, Journal of Business Research, Journal of Marketing, Journal of Advertising, Journal of Social Psychology, Journal of Experimental Education, Journal of Marketing Education, Journal of Consumer Affairs, and Journalism Quarterly, among others.

 Dr. Murphy has served on the Board of Directors of the American Advertising Federation, the Board of Directors of both the American Advertising Foundation and the Austin Advertising Federation.
 He has served as a member of UT's Faculty Council, the University of Texas Press Advisory Committee, the Texas Union, and Texas Student Media.
-He presently serves on the corporate Board of Directors of BusinesSuites (an Austin-based company operating in the office suites rental industry with properties in seven states).
+He presently serves on the corporate Board of Directors of BusinesSuites (an Austin-based company operating in the office suites rental industry with properties in seven states) and the Tapestry Foundation (an Austin-based non-profit focused on supporting early childhood enhancement programs).

 Dr. Murphy has received 15 awards and recognitions for outstanding teaching.
 He was elected to UT’s Academy of Distinguished University Teachers in1998 and recognized with a $25,000 UT Systems Regents’ Outstanding Teaching Award (ROTA) for excellence in undergraduate teaching in 2014.